How to Draw Wet Anime Hair Step by Step

 Anime and manga scenes involving rain, baths and swimming are all very likely to show wet hair.
 The same can be true for action scenes involving water or even a character that’s simply sweating a lot.

-Though drawing wet hair is not that much more difficult than drawing normal (dry) anime hair there are a few rules you can follow to help you show that the hair you are drawing is actually wet.
+Though drawing wet hair is not that much difficult from drawing normal (dry) anime hair there are a few rules you can follow.
+These will help make the hair you’re drawing look like it’s actually wet.

-Before drawing wet hair it’s a good idea to at least estimate what the dry version of the same hair will look like.
+Before drawing wet hair it’s a good idea to at least estimate what the dry version of the same hair looks like.
 You can see the “dry” version of the hairstyle used for this tutorial above.

-Though the tutorial uses only one hairstyle as the example you can apply the same method to drawing most other common anime hairstyles.
+Though the tutorial shows only one hairstyle as the example you can apply this guide to drawing many other common anime hairstyles as well.

-Generally wet hair will have less volume then dry hair as it will stick more closely to the head being pulled down by its own weight.
-Being heavier it will also tend to hang in a more downwards direction and reach further down.
-Please note that there are some exceptions to this such as hair that’s being pulled back or is rolled into a tight bun, etc…
+Generally wet hair will have less volume than dry hair.
+It will stick more closely to the head (pulled down by the added weight of the water).
+Being heavier wet hair will also tend to hang in a more downwards direction and reach further down.
+This of course will only be the case for hair that hangs freely.
+Any parts that are pulled back, rolled into buns, etc… will generally not be effected.

-To help make the drawing process more manageable and to better keep track of how hair transforms when it’s wet we will split the hairstyle into three parts.
+To help make the drawing process more manageable and to better keep track of how hair transforms when it’s wet this guide uses the approach of splitting it into several different sections.

 How to Draw Anime and Manga Hair – Female